bardaguera/screw_alchemy/README.md

 # screw_alchemy

-SQLAlchemy wrapper for ETL purposes
+SQLAlchemy wrapper for ETL purposes.
+You can create database structure out of json description, which is handy if the master-database frequently changes its structure.

 ## Initialization example
 ```python3